Mädchen in Uniform: Plot

 Manuela von Meinhardis, whose mother died when she was young and whose father serves in the military, is enrolled at an all-girls boarding school headed by the traditional and iron-fisted Fräulein von Nordeck zur Nidden.
 Manuela feels out of place in this strict environment.
 After witnessing Fräulein von Bernburg's compassion for the other girls, Manuela develops a passionate love for her teacher.
 The first spark of love begins with a goodnight kiss.
 Manuela receives this goodnight kiss on her first night at the school and, while the teacher normally gives all the girls a goodnight kiss on the forehead, Fräulein von Bernburg kisses her on the lips.

-After not knowing her recitation for Fräulein von Bernburg's class, Manuela is asked to meet her in her room.
+After not nervously forgetting her recitation for Fräulein von Bernburg's class, Manuela is asked to meet her in her room.
 Fräulein von Bernburg comments on the state of Manuela's clothes and gives Manuela one of her own petticoats.
 Manuela begins to weep and, after some time, confesses her love to Fräulein von Bernburg, who says that she cannot give Manuela special treatment.
 Shortly after, Ilsa von Westhagen, another student, writes a letter to her parents about the conditions of the school and has a worker smuggle it out.

 When the girls prepare to put on the play Don Carlos by Friedrich Schiller for the headmistress's birthday, Manuela plays the lead male role, Don Carlos.
 Ilsa is also supposed to play a large role but is not allowed to perform after her letter is returned to the school.
 The play is a success, and Fräulein von Bernburg is moved.
 During the afterparty, the girls are served punch containing alcohol.
 Manuela drunkenly confesses her love for Fräulein von Bernburg and tells everyone about the petticoat.
 The headmistress overhears and Manuela passes out after her speech.

 The headmistress puts her in solitary, but Manuela is moved out of solitary when the princess arrives at the school.
 After the duchess leaves, the headmistress scolds Fräulein von Bernburg's closeness with her students.
 Fräulein von Bernburg calls Manuela to her office and explains that Manuela is never to speak to her again.

 Upon leaving Fräulein's von Bernburg's office, Manuela prepares to jump from several stories up in the main staircase.
 The girls save her, and both Fräulein von Bernburg and the headmistress are shaken.
 The movie ends with all the girls watching the headmistress as she slowly walks down the stairwell and down the hall in shaken silence.